pedke/ContactBook/README.md

 Lucene maintains index for all contacts and provids search capability on email and name.
 For each operation in contact book search indexes are updated.
 It provides fuzzy search on name and email.
 We can easily change search strategy as Lucene provied different Analyzers and query capability like proxymity search.
 See implemenation [LuceneSearchProvider.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/com/contactbook/LuceneSearchProvider.java)

-## Tests
+### Tests
 JUnit tests are defined for all functionality
 1. [ContactBookAllTests.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/test/ContactBookAllTests.java)
 2. [ContactBookServiceTest.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/test/ContactBookServiceTest.java)
 3. [ContactBookStoreHashTableTest.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/test/ContactBookStoreHashTableTest.java)
 4. [ContactBookTest.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/test/ContactBookTest.java)
 5. [LuceneSearchProviderTest.java](https://github.com/pedke/ContactBook/blob/master/ContactBookRestAPI/src/test/LuceneSearchProviderTest.java)
-For Lucene provides separate framework for testing search functionality extesively howwever in favour of time I have used simple JUnit
+For Lucene provides separate framework for testing search functionality extesively howwever in favour of time I have used simple JUnit.

+### Frontend
+We have also included a minimal frontend to demonstrate use REST APIs.
+The Angularjs frontend is very basic with miminal error handling.
+This is not part of original assignment.